Cost of Raising a Child in the USA Explained Simply

 These small, occasional costs accumulate over time.

-How Families Reduce Child-Raising Costs
+How Families Reduce Child-Raising Costs (Cost of Raising a Child in the USA Explained Simply)

 The good news is that many families successfully manage expenses through smart planning.